Best shrubs for shade – inspiring options for scent, hedging and seasonal color

 12. Best shrub for shade with changing leaf color

-A great choice for privacy and screening in a backyard, photinia grows well in partial shade and is a low maintenance shrub.
+A great choice for privacy and screening in a backyard, photinia grows well in partial shade and is a fast-growing, low maintenance shrub.

 Some varieties have lovely changing foliage color in spring and fall, such as Photinia x fraseri 'Red Robin', which produces bright red new leaves.